Overview of Scrum Framework

 The product owner represents all the possible stakeholders and the customer in each case.
 It has the responsibility of delivering the maximum possible value to the customer.
 The product owner does not follow the traditional methods of getting things done; rather, s/he prioritizes things on the basis of dependencies and importance.
 A scrum team should have only one product owner.
 This role is different from that of the scrum master.
 The product owner focuses on the business part of a product and acts as an intermediate between the stakeholders and the team.
 The product owner is no dictator but a consensus maker.
 Therefore, a good product owner should be able to understand the needs of the business, the reasons behind those needs and communicate them to the stakeholders and the concerned team.

 2. Development Team

 The development team is responsible for delivering optimum quality work with each passing sprint.
 The sprint goal describes the work a team should do and the quality it must deliver at the end of each sprint.
 The team has from three to nine members who carry out all tasks required to build the product increments.
-Although a team consists of people from various backgrounds all of them are generally, referred to as developers.
-It is a self-organizing team and interactions outside the team is managed by the product owner or the scrum master.
+Although a team consists of people from various backgrounds, all of them are generally referred to as developers.
+It is a self-organizing team, and interactions outside the team are managed by the product owner or the scrum master.

 3. Scrum Master

 Scrum Master is responsible for facilitating a scrum, ensure that there are no hassles in the way of quality product or deliverable being delivered.
 The scrum master acts as a mediator between the team and any hassles on the path of work and is not necessarily the team leader.
 The scrum master ensures that the Scrum framework is followed.
 The scrum master encourages the team to improve.
 The role has also been referred to as a team facilitator or servant-leader to reflect the dual aspects.